 - Contracts are established in accordance with Procurement guidelines.

-- As work is done, vendor invoices are received and reviewed by CP&M and/or other responsible departments, and then end-routed to Capital Accounting for final review and approval.
-These invoices are paid and recorded through the Oracle Financials system.
+- As work is done, vendor invoices are received and reviewed by Cost Planning and Management (CP&M) and/or other responsible departments, and then end-routed to Capital Accounting for final review and approval.
+These invoices are paid and recorded through Oracle Financials.

 - Refer to Capital Project Sub-tasks/Expenditure Type Transaction Controls for which expenditure types are eligible for capital project sub-tasks when creating iJournals and iProcurement transactions.

-- Refer to cost guidelines for Resource: Capital Project vs. Non-Capitalizable Costs to determine which costs can be capitalizable or must be expensed.
+- Refer to Resource: Capital Project vs. Non-Capitalizable Costs for cost guidelines to determine which costs can be capitalizable or must be expensed.

-- The project manager informs Capital Accounting when a project is completed.
+- The capital project administrator initiates a capital project PTA closeout or cancellation request via PTA Manager.
 Capital Accounting reconciles outstanding commitments, closes the project and award, and returns unused funds in accordance with the Funding Guidelines.
+To request the closeout or cancellation of a capital project PTA, please see the PTA Close Requirements and Contacts table of Topic Overview: Close PTAs.

 - Administrative Guide Policy 5.2.1: Financing of Purchases explains loan terms, amortization schedules, and asset categories and lives.